healeyj/healeyj.github.io/README.md

 And browse to `http://localhost:8080/`.

-## How to deploy to Github pages
+## TODO: How to deploy to Github pages

-Use GitHub Actions?
+- Create branch called gh-pages
+- Repository -> Settings -> Pages -> Source -> Github Actions or Deploy From A Branch?